Braunnet/Braun/README.md

 Click on the button "OK".

-Stake can only be generated when you have coins in your wallet.
+You can stake when you have mature coins in your wallet.